mesutrk95/goddamn-robot/Readme.md

 ## :triangular_flag_on_post: **RaspberreyPI Remote Tank Chassis Robot** :triangular_flag_on_post:
-This project contains all neccessary source codes to control a remote **Raspberry Pi** based tank chassis robot, Dedicated to lovers of robotics & software developers!
+This project contains all neccessary source codes to control a remote **Raspberry Pi** based tank chassis robot, *Dedicated to lovers of robotics & software developers!*

-You can have your own tank chassis design depending on the hardwares you may have.
-Click here to see [demo images & videos  :bulb:](/docs/demo.md).
+You can have your own tank chassis design depending on the hardwares you may have. *Click here to see [demo images & videos  :bulb:](/docs/demo.md) of what i have made.*

-If you are looking for the hardware implementation, Please [follow this link](/docs/hardware.md) or If you are intereseted to know more about the project software implementation then please stay here!
+If you are looking for the hardware implementation then please follow [this link](/docs/hardware.md) or If you are intereseted to know more about the project software implementation then please stay here!  :orange:

 ![My Robot Design](/docs/github-overview.jpg)